Banana Island, Lagos

 Banana Island is an artificial island off the foreshore of Ikoyi, Lagos, Nigeria.
-Its name derives from the curvature of its shape.
+Its name is derived from the curvature of its shape.
 The island is a planned, mixed development with residential, commercial and recreational buildings.

 History

 The original Banana Island construction project entitled Lagoon City was the brainchild of the late Chief Adebayo Adeleke, a University of London trained Civil Engineer (MICE), and CEO of City Property Development Ltd.

 Adeleke had originally commissioned a new urban development in Maroko, Victoria Island, but that project had been acquired by the Lagos State government.
 Following a lengthy 10 year court case, Lagos State government offered other parcels of land as consideration for the Maroko development.